omerkadh/omerkadh.github.io/README.md

 [GitHub](https://docs.github.com/en/get-started/quickstart/hello-world) is a hosting (containing) service for [git](https://git-scm.com/), which is a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control) (DVCS).
 GitHub allows users to store and share their software projects online in an environnement that will maintain and keep track of all changes made to a digital project.
 GitHub can help you "Catalog the Diff" as Andrew says in his book.
 As you make edits on this and future products, a changelog serves as a catalog of all your progress; this can help viewers gain confidence in your project and get an idea of the overall direction you're heading.

 Markdown is a lightweight markup language written in regular plain text (like a .txt file).
 In essence, markup languages are text based tools which provide a syntax for users to _mark up_ the text with annotations.
 This syntax can then be read by software to display the text in a more readable and pleasant way.
-NOTE: anytime a SomeName.md file is mentioned, we are talking about a MarkDown file.
+NOTE: anytime a SomeName.md file is mentioned, we are talking about a Markdown file.

 ### Step 1.
 Create a Repository